Here’s How to Easily install SSL Certificate on cPanel/WHM

 Step 3: Click on Generate, view, upload, or delete SSL certificates.

 Step 4: Now you’ll need to upload your certificate file.
-Do this by going to the Upload a New Certificate section.
+Do this by going to Upload a New Certificate section.
 You should upload your CRT file here.

 You can do this two ways.
 You can do this by merely browsing the CRT file from the location you had stored it.
 You can also paste the contents of CRT file directly in the Upload a New Certificate box.
 Paste everything starting from —–BEGIN CERTIFICATE—– to —–END CERTIFICATE—– in the box.